Chrysippean/Atari-2600/README.md

 ## Requirements:

-You will need to download an emulator (Stella or Javatari) to run any of the ROMs.
+You will need to need an emulator to run any of the ROMs:

 - Stella installation